Admission & Progression Policies -- Armstrong McDonald School of Nursing

 - Successfully completed of all pre-requisite courses (BIO164, BIO174, ENG103, MAT013 or equivalent, PSY103, CHE134, and CHE144);

-- Successfully completed BSN Program Orientation Competency requirements (ATI-TEAS pre-testing, Math Calculation Test and Medical Terminology Competency Test (90% achieved on both within two attempts), advisor meetings, and workshops);
+- Successfully completed BSN Program Orientation Competency requirements (ATI-TEAS pre-testing, Math Calculation and Medical Terminology assessment Tests, advisor meetings, and workshops);

 - ACT composite of 21 or higher preferred;